kenzinielsen/README-generator/Develop/readme.md

 To install necessary dependencies, run the following command:

-these are the steps to sstall
+d

 ## Usage

-usafe instructions

-undefined
+d

 ## Contributing

-contrigbers
+d

 ## Tests

 To run tests, run the following command:

-testings
+d

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at kenzinele@gmal.
+If you have any questions about the repo, open an issue or contact me directly at
+d.
-You can find more of my work at [kenzinielsen](https://github.com/kenzinielsen/).
+You can find more of my work at [d](https://github.com/d/).